zynksoftware/Zynk-Workflow/_docs/Sage-50-UK-Connector/Sage-50-UK.md

  * [Sage 50 Tax code and Nominal Code Import Settings](sage-50-tax-codes-and-nominal-code-settings)

 ## Supported Versions
-We provide support all current versions of Sage 50the following versions of Sage 50 and Sage 50cloud have been fully tested with Zynk Workflow
+The following versions of Sage 50 and Sage 50cloud have been fully tested with Zynk Workflow
  * 2020 (26)
  * 2019 (25)
  * 2018 (24)